cupnoodle/fluffyes/55-paid-to-free.md

 We will look into how to retrieve the receipt and the property below.
+As receipt validation is a huge topic on its own, this post **will not cover** the detail of validating receipt, and will just use the [SwiftyLocalReceiptValidator](https://github.com/andrewcbancroft/SwiftyLocalReceiptValidator) library written by Andrew to validate and extract data from the receipt, he has written [a series of awesome articles](https://www.andrewcbancroft.com/blog/ios-development/iap/preparing-to-test-receipt-validation-for-ios/) on how to validate in-app purchase receipt, check it out!